 You’ve got a strong transcript, a solid GPA, and you aced the GMAT.
 You know you’re a strong candidate for pretty much any top MBA program.
 There’s just one thing standing in your way…your resume.

-Defenses like: “I got bored,” or “It just wasn’t for me,” or “I hated my boss,” won’t really help your case.
-You’ll need to explain your fast-paced job changing action with a bit more detail.
+Defenses such as, “I got bored,” “It just wasn’t for me,” or “I hated my boss,” won’t help your case.
+You’ll need to explain your job-hopping with a bit more detail.

 Valid reasons for switching jobs:

-1. You moved.
-While picking up and moving every few months may require an explanation on its own, it certainly does provide a valid explanation for frequent job changing.
+While picking up and moving every few months may require an explanation on its own, it certainly does provide a valid explanation for frequent job changes.
 Let’s say you had one job during your senior year in Boston, then graduated and moved to D.C. where you landed a second job, and then one of your parents fell ill and you decided to move back home to San Diego to help out, where you got yet another job.
-While three jobs in the span of a year (or less) is generally frowned upon, your explanation make sense and doesn’t cast any shadow on your abilities to hold down a job.
+While three jobs in the span of a year (or less) is generally frowned upon, your explanation makes sense and doesn’t cast any shadow on your abilities to hold down a job.

-2. Your schedule changed.
-You had been working part-time while you were in school, and then, upon graduation switched to a full-time job.
+You had been working part-time while you were in school and then, upon graduation switched to a full-time job.

-Make sure to show growth and increased responsibility either as a motivator for some of the job changes or simply as a constant in your meandering.
+Make sure to show growth and increased responsibility either as a motivator for some of the job changes or simply as a constant in your employment journeys.

-If everything else on your application suggests that you should be accepted to the b-school of your choice, then it’s unlikely that a fickle resume will get you dinged…just so long as you explain the multiple positions and convince the adcoms that you are, in fact, an extremely committed person, who, post-graduation hopes to find a job that you’ll accept and keep for the long haul.
+If everything else on your application suggests that you should be accepted to the b-school of your choice, then it’s unlikely that a “busy” resume will get you dinged…just so long as you explain the multiple positions and convince the adcoms that you are, in fact, an extremely committed person who plans to find a job post-graduation that you’ll accept and keep for the long haul.